- Part 1. Why is checking a motorcycle battery essential?

 Part 4.
 How do you check motorcycle battery voltage with a multimeter?

-A multimeter is the best tool for checking battery health.
+A motorcycle battery tester is the best tool for checking battery health.
 Here’s how to use it:

 - Set the multimeter to DC voltage: Choose the 20V setting.